-Citheronia azteca is a species of silkmoth found in Central America.
+Citheronia azteca, the Aztecan horned devil, is a species of silkmoth found in Central America.
 The adults have been recorded in Mexico, Belize and Guatemala, where they fly once a year around the month June.
 Adults quickly pair, lay eggs and die in these few weeks, and eggs hatch in 7 to 14 days depending on the temperature.
 The caterpillars of Citheronia azteca are among the largest caterpillars to be found on the entire American continent.
 In the wild they are polyphagous and the caterpillars feed on Peppertree (Schinus sp.), Sweetgum (Liquidambar styraciflua), Sumac (Rhus sp.),Walnut (Juglans), cherry (Prunus) and potentially more.
 Here they feed for about one to two moths time, relatively short for such big caterpillars, and descend into the earth in order to pupate in a subterranean chamber.
 The pupae spend almost a year underground, where they are able to resist the dry and cold seasons of Central America and can overwinter.
 Adults hatch the consecutive year.
 Adults can be distinguished from similar looking species; unlike C. regalis, the hindwings of the adults have a dark grey base colour with orange veins, much like the forewings, whereas in C. regalis the hindwings are rather uniformly orange.
 The wing veins seem to be darker, brighter and reddish than the more dull and orange C. regalis.
 The overall colour seems to be somewhere in the middle of C. regalis and more heavily constrasted C. splendens, but adults lack the heavy white scaleing and pattering of C. splendens.

 - Difficulty rating: Moderate

 - Rearing difficulty: 6.5/10 (From egg to pupa)

 - Pairing difficulty: 6/10 (Archieving copulations)